 For many freelancers, especially beginners, a very real fear is to fall victim to a scam job.
-Once you have been around awhile, you automatically can recognize scams.
-In fact, freelance graphic designers and web developers can get to a place in their career in which they acquire most of their work by referrals, and the freelancer is almost the one who does the "interview" to see if this is a client worth their limited time.
+Once you have been around a while, you can recognize scams more easily.
+In fact, freelance graphic designers and web developers can get to a place in their career in which they acquire most of their work by referrals, and the freelancer is almost the one who does the “interview” to see if this is a client worth their limited time.

 However, you could be a seasoned freelancer whose client list has become stale, which finds you looking for jobs to bid on in the marketplace – you may have forgotten what scam jobs look like in this case.
 And, of course, for very many graphic design freelancers new to the business, scams can be quite common.